manifoldco/manifold-laravel/README.md

 3. Add, at the very least, your Manifold Bearer token to your `.env` file as
 follows: `MANIFOLD_API_TOKEN=YOUR-TOKEN-HERE`

-4. You may optionally specify a Resource, Project, or Product by providing their respective IDs in your `.env` file.
+4. You may optionally specify a Project by providing the label in your `.env` file.
 ```
-MANIFOLD_RESOURCE_ID=YOUR-RESOURCE-ID
 MANIFOLD_PROJECT=YOUR-PROJECT-LABEL
-MANIFOLD_PRODUCT_ID=YOUR-PRODUCT-ID
 ```

 ## Usage